AdobeDocs/analytics-platform.en/help/report-builder/filter-dimensions.md

 | 2    | 100    | Items 101-200        |
 | 2    | 50,000 | Items 50,001-100,000 |

-The tabel below lists minimum and maximum values for page and rows.
+The table below lists minimum and maximum values for page and rows.

 |       | Minimum values | Maximum values |
 |-------|---------------:|---------------:|